-''' def patch_many_preprocessor(search_params=None, data=None, kw): """Accepts two arguments: 'search_params', which is a dictionary containing the search parameters for the request, and 'data', which is a dictionary representing the fields to change on the matching instances and the values to which they will be set. """ pass def patch_many_postprocessor(query=None, data=None, kw): """Accepts two arguments: 'query', which is the SQLAlchemy query which was inferred from the search parameters in the query string, and 'data', which is the dictionary representation of the JSON '''
+def patch_many_preprocessor(search_params=None, data=None, kw): """Accepts two arguments: 'search_params', which is a dictionary containing the search parameters for the request, and 'data', which is a dictionary representing the fields to change on the matching instances and the values to which they will be set. pass def patch_many_postprocessor(query=None, data=None, search_params=None, """Accepts three arguments: 'query', which is the SQLAlchemy query which was inferred from the search parameters in the query string, 'data', which is the dictionary representation of the JSON response which will be returned to the client, and 'search_params', which is a dictionary containing the search parameters for the request. ппп pass

-'''

-response which will be returned to the client.

-'''